exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 images: [/2023/02/19/growing-land-art/assets/1670154009_13.jpg]
 ---

 Land artists often practice a kind of landscape scarification.
-Take Michael Heizer's deep gouges in the Nevada desert, James Turrell's preternaturally manicured impact craters.
+Take Michael Heizer's deep gouges in the Nevada desert and James Turrell's preternaturally manicured impact craters.
 Or consider the abandoned construction site aesthetic of Holt's *Sun Tunnels* or Christo and Jean-Claude's *Wrapped Coast*.
-These are less site specific installations than sculptures which happen to be situated in a landscape, at best a pretty backdrop, and at worst ignored or disrespected.
+These are less site specific installations than sculptures which happen to be site in a desert or along a coastline.
+At best the landscape is a pretty backdrop, and at worst it is ignored or disrespected.

-Contemporaneously with and following these pieces, some land artists in Britain and Western Europe practiced a different method of collaborating with landscape.
-However these methods presented certain challenges to conservation and viewership.
+Contemporaneously, some land artists in Britain and Western Europe practiced a different method of collaborating with landscape.
+However their methods presented certain challenges to conservation —- and access.

 And so, I squint sunwards in the drought dust day of a Dutch pine forest in July.
 Amidst the terpenes and sand, I try to see if any of these trees are unnaturally bent or distorted.
 There are many, many trees.
-The closer I gaze, the more possible twists, a moiré beat frequency of shimmering vertical lines from the warm soil.
+The closer I gaze, the more possible twists, a moiré beat frequency of shimmering vertical lines.

 {{< img "assets/1670154004_6.jpg" >}}